+The decrease in selling and marketing expenses for 2017 compared to 2016 was due primarily to the cost saving efforts to reduce marketing programs and lower promotional activities for Qsymia.
 The decrease in selling and marketing expenses in 2016 as compared to 2015 was primarily due to the full year impact of cost saving efforts to reduce marketing programs and the reduction in the number of territories from 150 to approximately 50 effective in 2015.

-The decrease in selling and marketing expenses in 2015 as compared to 2014 was primarily due to lower promotional activities for Qsymia, driven by a lower workforce and more targeted spending.
+The decrease in general and administrative expenses in 2017 compared to 2016 was primarily due to the results of our continuing efforts to cut costs and lower spending for corporate activities.
 The increase in general and administrative expenses in 2016 as compared to 2015 was primarily due to higher consultant and legal fees related to our business strategy review, partially offset by the full year impact of corporate restructuring plan begun in July 2015 as well as our continuing efforts to cut costs and lower spending for corporate activities.
-The decrease in general and administrative expenses in 2015 as compared to 2014 was primarily due to our cost control initiatives, including a reduction in headcount and other employee costs.

-We expect selling and marketing expenses in general to remain flat or decrease in 2017 from 2016 as we continue our efforts to commercialize Qsymia in an efficient manner.
-However, our general and administrative expenses will be impacted by our Qsymia patent litigation, expenses from our continuing business strategy review and expenses from strategic transactions, if any.
+We expect selling and marketing expenses in general to remain flat or decrease in 2018 from 2017 as we continue our efforts to commercialize Qsymia in an efficient manner.
+General and administrative expenses could fluctuate significantly due to the timing of activities within and outcomes of our business strategy review.